 Why do we migrate?

-It also turns out that getting the beehives out of the heat of the Florida summer does help to save the bees.
-The Werner’s haven’t spent any summers in Florida with their bees, but lots of beekeepers attempt to, this often costs the beekeepers many hives lost to small hive beetles, which attack the bee’s honey and brood rather than the bees themselves.
-Hives left in Florida also have to be fed through a lot of the summer July onward.
-This makes staying in Florida an incomplete solution to the equation, as well.
+So, why do we return to Wisconsin at all?
+It also happens that over the summer months our bees thrive out of the oppressing Florida heat and humidity and in the more tolerable Wisconsin Summers.
+We haven’t spent any summers in Florida with our bees, but lots of beekeepers attempt to, this often costs the beekeepers many hives lost to the small hive beetles (the most present detriment to the bees), which attack the bee’s honey and brood rather than the bees themselves.
+Hives left in Florida also must be fed through much of the summer starting in July on until February.
+This makes staying in Florida a poor solution to the equation.